Top 36 Reasons Why Couples Break Up

 9. Subjecting your partner to unwarranted anger

 Your boss rejected your plan, which you worked hard on for weeks and even months.
 You are angry at your boss and yourself, but you don’t know where to direct your anger.
 So, at the dinner table, when the food is a little bland, you vent your anger on your partner.
-You are furious and continue to criticize them for all the things they do.
-Anger can cause irreparable damage to your relationship.
+Anger, especially misdirected anger, can cause irreparable damage to your relationship.
 Instead, share your problem with your partner and see how they replace it with love and warmth.

 10. Lack of support